 Twelve years ago, the community of Barrio Manuel Fernández, Nicaragua, looked very different.

-During the nine years CCFC and donors supported the community, 30 toilets were installed in houses; medications, and hygiene and deworming campaigns reduced illnesses; and investments in education and child rights awareness campaigns increased attendance in primary schools to 95 percent!
+During the nine years CCFC and donors supported the community, 30 toilets were installed in houses; medications, and hygiene and anti-parasite campaigns reduced illnesses; and investments in education and child rights awareness campaigns increased attendance in primary schools to 95 percent!

 CCFC workshops strengthened the ability of local groups to plan and implement initiatives to benefit the entire community.
 Since the community graduated, it continues to lead positive change, offering workshops to strengthen community leadership and support childhood education.
 More inclusive education practices – including encouraging children to join primary school after age six if they miss enrolment – are helping children thrive.